Martijn Schimmer: TV theme tunes and idents

-In 2005 Schimmer composed the music for the Dutch talk show De Wereld Draait Door, game show 1 vs. 100 and the station identity for Dutch broadcaster SBS6.
+In 2005 Schimmer composed the music for the Dutch talk show De Wereld Draait Door, gameshow 1 vs. 100 and the station identity for Dutch broadcaster SBS6.
 These stayed on the air for over ten years and have become some of Schimmer's most recognizable work.
 In the years that followed, he composed for other shows on Dutch television, including The Next Uri Geller.
 He works alongside a group of audio producers and music specialists via his company SMP Amsterdam.

-Some international versions of Deal or No Deal and 1 vs. 100 also use Schimmer’s theme music.
+Some international versions of Deal or No Deal and 1 vs. 100 also use Schimmer's theme music.
 He also composed the theme music for international versions of Celebrity Splash!, Adam Looking For Eve and The Winner Is.
 But his biggest international success came with his theme music for The Voice, The Voice Kids and The Voice Senior.
-The hit show is seen in more than 150 countries and all versions, including the American, use Schimmer’s theme music.
+The hit show is seen in more than 150 countries and all versions, including the American, use Schimmer's theme music.

 Awards

 In 2012 he won as ASCAP Film and Television Award for his theme music for The Voice.
-After having won Buma Awards in the Netherlands for a film score and for his television theme tunes, he was presented with a Buma Ouevre Award Multi Media in 2019 for his entire body of work.
+After having won Buma Awards in the Netherlands for a film score and for his television theme tunes, he was presented with a Buma Oeuvre Award Multi Media in 2019 for his entire body of work.